COGS108/Projects/Option1_Group/FinalProject_Guidelines.md

 ### Grading

-The final project is worth 40% of your grade (as noted on the course syllabus).
-10% of this is from your project proposal.
-2% for the project check-in.
-3% for your project survey.
+The final project is worth 35% of your grade (as noted on the course syllabus).
+8% of this is from your project proposal.
+2% for your project survey.
 The other 25% is based on your project notebook that you submit by the day of your final exam.

 Your project will be graded based on the rubric below.
 Make sure you address each rubric section in the notebook, in an organized manner, using cell Markdowns for textual descriptions.